bluesky/ophyd-websocket/README.md

 ```

 # Using pv-socket for EPICS pvs
-The /pv-socket path can be used for subscribing to an EPICS PV through Ophyd.
-This method does not require any configuration files or startup directory.
+In addition to subscribing to pre-instantiated ophyd devices, another path (/pv-socket) allows a client to send a message that is used to dynamically instantiate an ophyd device and add callbacks.
+This particular path only works for EPICS devices, but the same general strategy can be implemented for any other control system or ophyd class.
+The /pv-socket path accepts an EPICS PV and uses EpicsSignal to create an ophyd device.
 When using this method, it is recommended to always subscribe to the EPICS readback value for any PV that is meant to show live updates.

 ## Example - Subscribing to a pv
 Example JSON message to ws://localhost:8000/api/v1/pv-socket